+Librarians who are members of the bank may use up to one thousand eight hundred forty-five hours (1,845) hours three thousand seven hundred five (3,705) hours or the number of hours equal to the length of time the member has been employed as a full-time librarian, whichever time period is the shorter, for one (1) illness/injury; charges to the bank are made during the librarian work year, exclusive of twelve ( 12) holidays.

+Part-time Use:

-Librarians who are members of the bank may use up to one thousand eight hundred fortyfive hours (1,845) hours three thousand seven hundred five (3,705) hours or the number of hours equal to the length of time the member has been employed as a full-time librarian, whichever time period is the shorter, for one (1) illness/injury; charges to the bank are made during the librarian work year, exclusive of twelve ( 12) holidays. six hundred ninety-three and three quarters (693.75) one thousand three hundred eighty-seven and one-half (1,387.5) hours or the number of hours equal to the length of time the member has been employed as a full-time or salaried part-time unit member, whichever time period is the shorter, on a part-time basis for one (1) illness/injury; charges to the bank are made only during the faculty work year, exclusive of ten (10) holidays. nine hundred twenty-two and one half (926.5) one thousand eight hundred fifty-two and one-half (1,852.5) hours or the number of hours equal to the length of time the member has been employed as a full-time or salaried part-time unit member, whichever time period is the shorter, on a part-time basis for one (1) illness/injury; charges to the bank are made during the librarian work year, exclusive of eleven (11Any sick leave drawn from the bank on a part-time basis is subtracted from the maximum amounts described in paragraphs (a) and (b) above
+Faculty who are members of the bank may use up to six hundred ninety-three and three quarters (693.75) one thousand three hundred eighty-seven and one-half (1,387.5) hours or the number of hours equal to the length of time the member has been employed as a full-time or salaried part-time unit member, whichever time period is the shorter, on a part-time basis for one (1) illness/injury; charges to the bank are made only during the faculty work year, exclusive of ten (10) holidays.

+Librarians who are members of the bank may use up to nine hundred twenty-two and one half (926.5) one thousand eight hundred fifty-two and one-half (1,852.5) hours or the number of hours equal to the length of time the member has been employed as a full-time or salaried part-time unit member, whichever time period is the shorter, on a part-time basis for one (1) illness/injury; charges to the bank are made during the librarian work year, exclusive of eleven (12) holidays.

+Any sick leave drawn from the bank on a part-time basis is subtracted from the maximum amounts described in paragraphs (a) and (b) above.

-If a full-time unit member is drawing from the bank on a part-time basis and becomes fully incapacitated from working, the member shall draw from the bank on a full-time basis, regardless of the cause of the additional incapacity, without having to be off the payroll for an additional 37.5 hours.
+If a full-time unit member is drawing from the bank on a part-time basis and becomes fully incapacitated from working, the member shall draw from the bank on a full-time basis, regardless of the cause of the additional incapacity, without having to be off the payroll for an additional 37.5 hours without having to be off the payroll for an additional 37.5 hours.

 Accrual of Sick Leave While on the Sick Leave Bank